tenchi-security/zanshin-cli/README.md

 #### `zanshin organization scan_target delete`

-Delete scan target of organization.
+Delete a specific scan target from an organization.

 **Usage**: